bplmaps/lmec-main-site/content/articles/ftv-highlights-new-acquisitions.md

   - from the vault
 ---

 > On August 4, we hosted From The Vault: New Acquisitions!
-From The Vault is a biweekly event series showing collections objects selected by Map Center staff.
+From The Vault is a biweekly event series showing collections objects selected by Leventhal Center staff.
 For this edition of the series, we looked at a handful of new additions to our digital collections!

 #### Erwin Raisz, *[A canoeist's guide to New England's rivers](https://collections.leventhalmap.org/search/commonwealth:ht250q00d)* (1935)